 Our pets have very different nutritional needs to us and some of the foods we love can cause serious health issues or even be toxic foods for dogs.
 Instead of feeding your dog table scraps, use our Dog Food Finder Tool to discover the right diet for your pet that will deliver all their required daily nutrients.

 Treating your dog is fine, as long as you’re choosing healthy treat options and aren’t treating them too often.
 ‘Treats’ from your dinner plate shouldn’t be shared with them, not only because over-feeding your dog can result in them gaining weight and put them at risk of obesity, but because some ingredients can lead to serious health issues.
 Below is an overview of what human foods dogs can’t eat.

 Fruits that can cause your dog issues include fresh grapes, sultanas and raisins.
 Further, the seeds of fruits such as mango, peaches and plums may become lodged in the intestines if ingested.

 A slice of chocolate cake is undeniably delicious, but it can spell disaster for our dogs.
-Chocolate contains theobromine, which is toxic and can result in vomiting, diarrhoea and seizures.
+Chocolate contains theobromine, which is toxic for dogs and can result in vomiting, diarrhoea and seizures.
 In some cases, ingesting it can be fatal.
-Other sweet additions that can cause issues include grapes (fresh and dried), peaches and plums.
-Also be aware that apple and pear cores, and specifically their seeds, are toxic for dogs.
+If your dog has consumed chocolate and you’re concerned for their health, contact your local Greencross Vets immediately.

 Food allergies and intolerances

-Along with the toxic side effects of some foods for dogs, it is also important to understand that some dogs will have food intolerances and allergies.
-If you notice any signs of gastrointestinal upsets, such as vomiting, diarrhoea or excessive flatulence or skin irritations, your dog may need a specialised diet.
-Be sure to check in with your local Petbarn team member to find out about the right food choice for your pet.
+Along with the toxic side effects of some foods for dogs, it is also important to understand that some dogs will have food intolerances and food allergies.
+If you notice any signs of gastrointestinal upsets, such as vomiting, diarrhoea or excessive flatulence or skin irritations, your dog may need a specific diet.
+Book an appointment with your Greencross Vets for a professional diagnosis of the issue.